-- Grade Point Average must maintain an overall grade point average of 2.0 (grade of "C" or higher) and - Completion Rate must complete with a grade of "C" or higher at least 67% of all credit hours attempted (passed credit divided by attempted credit hours) and - 150% Maximum Timeframe must complete program of study within 150% maximum timeframe.
+- Grade Point Average must maintain an overall grade point average of 2.0 (grade of "C" or higher) within the current program of study and - Completion Rate must complete with a grade of "C" or higher at least two-thirds of all credit hours attempted within the current program of study (passed credit divided by attempted credit hours) and - 150% Maximum Timeframe must complete program of study within 150% maximum timeframe.
 Multiply the number of credits required to graduate from your program X 1.5 = maximum attempted credits allowed.